zaffnet/master-thesis/README.md

 This project can be built locally or using Docker.
 In either case, the `build.sh` script is the recommended way to build the PDF.

-After cloning the repository, Jules changes the permissions of the `build.sh` script to make it executable:
+After cloning the repository, Jules changes the permissions of the `build.sh` script, so to make it executable:

 ```bash
 chmod +x build.sh